caitunai/speex/README.md

 2. Commit the changes.
 3. Push a tag matching the npm version, for example `v0.1.0`.
 4. GitHub Actions runs Go tests, rebuilds the browser package, verifies the tag and package versions match, and publishes `@caitun/speex` to npm.

-The npm publish job requires an `NPM_TOKEN` repository secret.

 ## License